10 Holiday Fundraising Ideas for Schools

 3. Hold a holiday concert

 Who doesn't love an evening of happy music?
-Find a wide variety of performers willing to volunteer—a local jazz band, a well-known singer, your city's symphony orchestra, and a mix of student performances will draw a larger crowd.
+Find a wide variety of performers willing to volunteer: a local jazz band, a well-known singer, your city's symphony orchestra, and a mix of student performances will draw a larger crowd.

 Pre-sell discounted tickets and have full-price tickets at the door.
 Let newspapers and radio stations know for free publicity.
 Schools are made up of people with varying religious beliefs, so focus on secular songs or include music from each December holiday.
 The more people you include, the better your rewards.
+Consider adding a paddle raise or fund-a-need appeal after the final performance while audience energy is highest.

 4. Host a holiday charity dinner

 Turkey, ham, and all the trimmings.
 Ask a local grocer or restaurant to donate items.
 Many chain stores donate items once a month.
-Alternatively, host a holiday potluck where everyone brings a dish and pays a small donation to attend—you'll get diverse flavors and avoid turkey fatigue.
+Alternatively, host a holiday potluck where everyone brings a dish and pays a small donation to attend.
+You'll get diverse flavors and avoid turkey fatigue.

 5. Plan a jingle bell run/walk